If you were injured in a road traffic accident in the last three years and it was not your fault, you may be owed compensation.

 Whether you have suffered a relatively minor injury on the road or something more serious, such as a brain injury or spinal injury, with the potential for a substantial settlement, our expert team can help.

 We regularly help clients claim compensation in the £1,000-£500,000 range and recently secured a £14million settlement for one of our clients.
+If you'd like some guidance on the amount of compensation you could claim for an injury, you can use our personal injury calculator.

 We offer no win, no fee funding for road traffic accidents, so there is usually no upfront cost or financial risk in pursuing a claim with David W Harris & Co.